The Road to Hell: Part 2

 The Road to Hell: Part 2 is the fifteenth studio album by British singer-songwriter Chris Rea, released in 1999, ten years after The Road to Hell.
 The single released for the album was "New Times Square".
 There was also a Japanese edition with the songs "Be My Friend" and "Driving Home for Christmas" included as tracks.
-It reached #54 position in UK album charts, and was certified Silver by BPI.
+It reached number 54 on the UK Albums Chart, and was certified Silver by BPI.

 Track listing

 All songs by Chris Rea, except Track two by Martin Ditcham and Chris Rea.